JulianOzelRose/TRIII-SaveEdit/README.md

-# TRIII-SaveEdit
+# Tomb Raider III - Savegame Editor
-This is a save game editor for Tomb Raider III.
+This is a savegame editor for Tomb Raider III.
 It has been rigorously tested to work with the Steam version of the game, but it should work on the original and multi-patched version as well.
 Be sure to back up your save game files anyway as a precaution.
 This editor can enable any weapon on any level, including the bonus level.
 No setup is necessary, just download and run.